Player Guide

 Abilities

 Abilities fall into four broad categories.
 Your build and attributes determine which ones hit hardest and which resources they consume.
+Below is the full breakdown with exact numbers -- because you deserve to know exactly what your character is doing.

 /